 The following factors are responsible for the formation of calcium stones:

 The majority of the patients having hypercalciuria do not have any primary disorders, while some have primary hyperparathyroidism.

 The most likely contributions for higher urinary calcium excretion are:

 - Increased intestinal absorption

 - Increased renal loss

 Increased urinary oxalate excretion causes more predispositions to stones when compared to the increased urinary calcium levels.
 Increased intestinal oxalate absorption predisposes to calcium oxalate stones.
-Decreased calcium intake is not indicated in nephrolithiasis.
-Normally intestinal calcium binds to the oxalates and prevents the absorption of oxalates into the circulation.
-Decreased calcium leads to increased absorption of oxalates, which further predisposes calcium oxalate stones.
+A decreased calcium intake is not indicated in nephrolithiasis.
+Normally, intestinal calcium binds to the oxalates and prevents the absorption of oxalates into the circulation.
+Decreased calcium leads to an increased absorption of oxalates, which further predisposes calcium oxalate stones.